babel-utils/babel-plugin-tester/README.md

     configFile: false
   },

-  // Do not use snapshots across all tests, which is the default anyway.
-Note
+  // Defaults to false but we're being explicit here: do not use snapshots
-  // that snapshots are only guaranteed to work with Jest
+  // across all tests.
+Note that snapshots are only guaranteed to work with
+  // Jest.
   snapshot: false,

-  // Defaults to a function that formats with prettier
+  // Defaults to a function that formats with prettier.
   formatResult: customFormatFunction,

-  // You can provide tests as an object
+  // You can provide tests as an object:
   tests: {
     // The key is the title.
 The value is the code that is unchanged (because
     // snapshot == false across all tests).
 Test title will be: "1. does not
-    // change code with no identifiers"
+    // change code with no identifiers".
     'does not change code with no identifiers': '"hello";',

-    // Test title will be: "2. changes this code" 'changes this code': {
+    // Test title will be: "2. changes this code".
+    'changes this code': {
-      // Input to the plugin
+      // Input to the plugin.
       code: 'var hello = "hi";',
-      // Expected output
+      // Expected output.
       output: 'var olleh = "hi";'
     }
   },

-  // Alternatively, you can provide tests as an array
+  // Alternatively, you can provide tests as an array:
   tests: [
     // Should be unchanged by the plugin (because snapshot == false across all
     // tests).
-Test title will be: "1. identifier reverse" '"hello";',
+Test title will be: "1. identifier reverse".
+    '"hello";',
     {
-      // Test title will be: "2. identifier reverse"
+      // Test title will be: "2. identifier reverse".
       code: 'var hello = "hi";',
       output: 'var olleh = "hi";'
     },
     {
-      // Test title will be: "3. unchanged code"
+      // Test title will be: "3. unchanged code".
       title: 'unchanged code',
       // Because this is an absolute path, the filepath option above will not
-      // be used to resolve this path
+      // be used to resolve this path.
       codeFixture: path.join(
         __dirname,
         '..',